repology/repology-updater/README.md

 includes fetching and parsing all repository data from scratch and pushing it to the database.

-First, init the database schema (note that it would drop the existing data in Repology database, if there is any):
+First, init the database schema:

 ```shell
 ./repology-update.py --initdb
 ```

+Note that this command drops all existing data in Repology database, if any.
+You only need to run this command once.

 Next, run the update process: